5 min read By Mike VanVickle

 Reputational Consequences Building owners known to be non-compliant with environmental or energy regulations may face reputational damage that extends beyond the specific property.
 For property companies managing multiple buildings, non-compliance at one property reflects on the entire portfolio.

-Penalty Calculation Example
+Penalty Calculation Example: Real Numbers

 Consider a concrete example to understand the real-world impact: